 Living in the Kansas City area as I do, it felt for years like I was the only one who didn’t know how to grill like a pit boss.
-The truth is, the grill intimidated me!
-Figuring out when it was ready, whether it was medium or medium-high, and when to use direct or indirect grilling all seemed overwhelming.
+The truth is, the grill intimidated me.
+Figuring out when it was ready, whether the flames were medium or medium-high, and when to use direct or indirect grilling — it was all overwhelming.

-For years, my husband handled the grill duties while I made all of the sides.
+My husband handled the grill duties for years while I made all sides.
 Now, though?
-I’ve empowered myself and not a weekend goes by when you won’t find me manning — er, womaning — the grill.
+I’ve empowered myself, and not a weekend goes by when you won’t find me manning — er, womaning — the grill.